cargo-bins/cargo-quickinstall/README.md

 # Contributing

 There are a lot of things to figure out at the moment, so now is the perfect time to jump in and help.
+I would especially like help finding a statistics gathering server and thinking up a punny name for the pre-compiled crates.